James McNeill Whistler: Russia and England

+In 1842, his father was recruited by Nicholas I of Russia to design a railroad in Russia.
+The Emperor learned of George Whistler's ingenuity in engineering the Canton Viaduct for the Boston & Albany Railroad, and he offered him a position engineering the Saint Petersburg-Moscow Railway.
+The rest of the family moved to St. Petersburg to join him in the winter of 1842/43.

-Beginning in 1842, his father was employed to work on a railroad in Russia.
-After moving to St. Petersburg to join his father a year later, the young Whistler took private art lessons, then enrolled in the Imperial Academy of Arts at age eleven.
+After moving to St. Petersburg, the young Whistler took private art lessons, then enrolled in the Imperial Academy of Arts at age eleven.
 The young artist followed the traditional curriculum of drawing from plaster casts and occasional live models, revelled in the atmosphere of art talk with older peers, and pleased his parents with a first-class mark in anatomy.
 In 1844, he met the noted artist Sir William Allan, who came to Russia with a commission to paint a history of the life of Peter the Great.
 Whistler's mother noted in her diary, "the great artist remarked to me 'Your little boy has uncommon genius, but do not urge him beyond his inclination.'"

 In 1847–1848, his family spent some time in London with relatives, while his father stayed in Russia.
 Whistler's brother-in-law Francis Haden, a physician who was also an artist, spurred his interest in art and photography.
-Haden took Whistler to visit collectors and to lectures, and gave him a watercolour set with instruction.
+Haden took Whistler to visit collectors and to lectures and gave him a watercolour set with instructions.

 Whistler already was imagining an art career.
 He began to collect books on art and he studied other artists' techniques.
 When his portrait was painted by Sir William Boxall in 1848, the young Whistler exclaimed that the portrait was "very much like me and a very fine picture.
 Mr. Boxall is a beautiful colourist...
 It is a beautiful creamy surface, and looks so rich."
 In his blossoming enthusiasm for art, at fifteen, he informed his father by letter of his future direction, "I hope, dear father, you will not object to my choice."
 His father, however, died from cholera at the age of 49, and the Whistler family moved back to his mother's home town of Pomfret, Connecticut.

+The family lived frugally and managed to get by on a limited income.
 His art plans remained vague and his future uncertain.
-The family lived frugally and managed to get by on a limited income.
-His cousin reported that Whistler at that time was "slight, with a pensive, delicate face, shaded by soft brown curls... he had a somewhat foreign appearance and manner, which, aided by natural abilities, made him very charming, even at that age."
+His cousin reported that Whistler at that time was "slight, with a pensive, delicate face, shaded by soft brown curls ... he had a somewhat foreign appearance and manner, which, aided by natural abilities, made him very charming, even at that age."